atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 ### Marker gene heatmaps

-A heatmap of all marker genes by cluster can be plotted with plotMarkerHeatmap.
+A clustered heat map of spatially differentiated gene activity scores can be used to identify putative cell types.
+Below, we plot a  heatmap of all marker genes by cluster can be plotted with plotMarkerHeatmap().

 ```{r}